Oscar Franco Duran

 Positions and Honors

-Positions and employment
+Positions and employment:

-2012-present: Professor of Preventive Medicine, PI Cardiovascular Epidemiology, Director of ErasmusAGE, CEO Erasmus Epidemiology Resources, Deputy Scientific Director Netherlands Institute for Health Sciences, Department of Epidemiology, Erasmus University Medical centre, Rotterdam, The Netherlands
+2012-May 2018: Professor of Preventive Medicine, PI Cardiovascular Epidemiology, Director of ErasmusAGE, CEO Erasmus Epidemiology Resources, Deputy Scientific Director Netherlands Institute for Health Sciences, Department of Epidemiology, Erasmus University Medical centre, Rotterdam, The Netherlands

 2008-2012: Assistant Professor and Director of MPhil in Public Health, Department of Public Health and Primary Care, University of Cambridge, UK